Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures were mixed ahead of the North American open as markets continue to weigh corporate earnings, particularly from U.S. heavy hitters such as Goldman Sachs and Bank of America.
-On Bay Street, futures were modestly higher as oil and gold prices advanced.
+U.S. stock futures turned negative ahead of the North American open as markets continue to weigh corporate earnings, particularly from U.S. heavy hitters such as Goldman Sachs and Bank of America.
+On Bay Street, futures were just above break even as oil steadied and gold prices advanced.

 On Wall Street, bank earnings will likely be top of mind for traders, although events in Washington may also temper sentiment.
 Efforts to replace Obamacare went off the rails after two Republican senators - Utah’s Mike Lee and Jerry Moran of Kansas - said they wouldn't support the replacement bill.
 Their decision means that at least four of 52 Republican senators were ready to oppose the bill, two more than Majority Leader Mitch McConnell could spare amid Democrat opposition.